schwarzkopfb/prmoji/README.md

 - Select Event subscriptions
 - Click Enable Events
 - Add https://<project_name>.deno.dev/event/slack as the URL
+- Go to "Slash commands" section to setup `/prmoji` command.
+  The url should be `https://<project_name>.deno.dev/event/slack/command`.
 - Navigate to Bot Users
 - Click Add a Bot User, then without changing anything click the Add a Bot User below the form